 1. Bonuses based on a financial metric

 Common financial metrics used to assess the performance of an employee are revenues and net income.
-Bonuses that are based on a financial metric creates pressure for employees to meet targets which, in turn, may cause them to commit fraud to achieve the objective.
+Bonuses that are based on a financial metric create pressure for employees to meet targets, which, in turn, may cause them to commit fraud to achieve the objective.

 2. Investor and analyst expectations

-The need to meet or exceed investor and analyst expectations can create pressure to commit fraud.
+The need to meet or exceed investor and analyst expectations to ensure stock prices are maintained or increased can create pressure to commit fraud.